chideraao/coinbase-y/README.md

 ## Coinbase Clone

 This project was created as a semi-extensive clone of the coinbase website as at 18th January, 2021.
-It is responsive and includes up-to-date data for all crypto and currencies included.
+This project is responsive and features live, up-to-date data for all cryptocurrencies included in all currencies, by user location.
 This project is powered by:

 - IPGEOLOCATION API - for user location and currency info.
   -NOMICS API - for crypto prices, data and sparkline.
-  -COINGECKO API - for crypto prices, data and sparkline.
+  -COINGECKO API - for sparkline.

 The live project is available on netlify at